fultonj/awesome/README.md

-# How I run AwesomeWM on Fedora 30
+# How I run AwesomeWM on Fedora 41

 How I configure [awesome window manager](https://awesomewm.org).
 This is really for my own notes and backup.
+I have been using this since Fedora 30.

 ## installation